drramki-chop/EDM-setup/README.md

 3. CNV calling in chromosome X is challenging as it depends only on ~6000 exons.
 A decent number of samples is required to get reliable results.

 4. We recommend a transition probability of 1e-8 for balanced performance.
 If you prefer more sensitivity, 1e-4 is the default recommended by the ExomeDepth.

+###  For larger cohorts

+1. We have tested this workflow with ~2000 samples.
+We anticipate this pipeline will work for several thousands of samples but with more memory.
+The submit script keeps a master thread alive (that runs worker threads/ array jobs).
+The memory requirement for the master thread increases linearly with the number of samples.

+2. If your cohort has a large number of samples, perhaps, you can consider splitting the cohort by some factor.
+For example, by sequencing time, batch, or center.
+We are exploring ways to scale this pipeline for larger cohorts as well.

+## To do

+ - Gene-based annotations for downstream analysis
+ - Case-control analysis
+ - VCF export
+ - Pedigree-based analysis for recessive variants

 ### Reference